Cuisinart CPT-122 Review

 Unfortunately for bagel lovers, bagel toasting was one of the few test metrics where the Cuisinart CPT-122 was a bit lacking compared to the other appliances we tested.
 It maintained a mediocre performance across multiple bagel cook cycles.

 In the first round of testing, the Cuisinart produced bagels that were generally golden to golden-brown in color, and they were noticeably toasted and warmed but also left a lot to be desired.
 Despite the wide range of golden colors, the texture was different than that of a bagel straight from the bag.

 During our second cycle of testing, bagels resulted in a range of coloration from light gold to a deep brown and again had an uneven heat distribution.
 Although the bagels in our tests were never underdone, nor were they ever burnt, they were consistently underwhelming.
-While our testers don't expect a standard toaster to perform like a toaster oven, the Cuisinart failed to do as well as many of the other models we tested.
+While our testers don't expect a standard toaster to perform like the best toaster oven, the Cuisinart failed to do as well as many of the other models we tested.